 Scott L. Harris, Ph.D Northwestern University - David B. Pittaway Director of Debate

 Director of Debate at the University of Kansas since 1991.
-Named "Educator of the Year" by Kansas Speech Communication Association in 2018.
+As a coach he has qualified teams for the National Debate Tournament every year from 1982-2019.
+He has coached teams to two NDT National Championships, and seven Final Four appearances.
+Named "Educator of the Year" by Kansas Speech Communication Association in both 2018 and 2019.
 Winner of the James J. Unger Award from National Debate Tournament in 2018.
 Winner of the Ovid Davis Award from National Debate Tournament in 2018.
 Winner of the Jeffrey W. Jarman Debate "Person of the Year" Award in 2017.
 Winner of the Brownlee Debate Coach of the Year Award from Cross Examination Debate Association in 2015.
 Winner of the Northwestern Debate Society Award for excellence in coaching in 2010.
 Winner of the Ovid Davis Award for coaching an NDT national champion in 2009.
 Winner of the George Ziegelmueller Award for excellence in debate coaching in 2006.
 Winner of the Debate Coach of the Year Award from Wake Forest University in 2006.
 Served as President of the Cross Examination Debate Association 2018-19 and Vice President 2016-18.
 Served as President of the American Forensic Association 2012-2014 and Vice-President 2010-2012.
 Awarded a Gene A. Budig Teaching Professorship for the Social and Behavioral Sciences in 2011.
 Spent 5 years as Director of Debate at the University of Louisville and was an assistant coach at Northwestern University and Wayne State University.
 As a debater at Wayne State University he was a four time qualifier for the National Debate Tournament, a three time qualifier for the elimination rounds, and a two time first round at large qualifier.
 He was 2nd speaker at the NDT in 1981.
 He was Top Speaker at numerous tournaments including Dartmouth, Florida State, West Georgia twice and twice at the DSR-TKA National Tournament.
 He was a two time winner of the DSR-TKA National Debate Championship.

 Brett Bricker, Ph.D University of Kansas - Associate Director of Debate